When Communities Hold the Mic: The Power of Participatory Storytelling

 Why Stories Like Asmita’s Matter

 Asmita is not alone.
-Across communities, from tribal Gujarat to the Amazon rainforest, people are taking ownership of their stories.
-Not as passive subjects.
-But as active storytellers.
+Across very different places, from tribal Gujarat to the Amazon rainforest, people are starting to hold on to their own stories.
+They are not just subjects in someone else’s report.
+They are stepping forward as storytellers.

 1. It Creates Emotional Connection

-When people share their own stories, the emotion is honest.
-Audiences connect immediately, without the need for explanation.
-Moreover, their words come with vulnerability and pride.
-Together, this creates impact—far deeper than scripted narration ever could.
+When people share their own stories, the feeling in their voice is usually genuine.
+Audiences connect quickly, without needing much explanation.
+Their words often carry both vulnerability and pride.
+Together, this reaches people in a way a polished, scripted narration almost never can.

 In Bhopal, the Akshaya Patra Foundation runs a new centralised kitchen feeding 35,000 students in government schools every day.
 But instead of numbers, their video titled Akshaya Patra’s Bhopal Kitchen spotlights real people like Shivam, the delivery driver, who said: “We follow safety protocols at every school.
 We know this food matters, so we give our best every day.”